-Microsoft released its monthly (September’s) security update, Patch Tuesday, disclosing 63 vulnerabilities across the company’s hardware and software line, using their vulnerability management tools.
+Microsoft released its monthly (September’s) security update, Patch Tuesday, disclosing 63 vulnerabilities across the company’s hardware and software line.
 Microsoft September 2022 Patch Tuesday security update is observed to have a sharp decline from last month’s number of issues disclosed by Microsoft.

 Microsoft’s Security Update addresses five critical vulnerabilities which tend to allow Remote Code Execution which is ten fewer than were included in last month’s patch Tuesday.
 There are two moderate-severity vulnerabilities in this very release and one low-security issue.
 It’s important to use a vulnerability management tool for these.
 The remaining are classified as “Important,” therefore those have Denial of Service (DOS), Elevation of Privilege, Information Disclosure, Remote Code Execution, and Security Feature Bypass per the advisory.
 A compiled list is available for reference below.